 We want to provide a brief explanation of some of the numbers that we’re using in this post.

 Of the people who actively used Slack during the week in October 2019, an average of 76% used Slack on their mobile devices through Slack’s app for iOS or Android.
 We define a person who actively used Slack during the week as someone who was a Slack daily active user for four or more days during a consecutive seven-day period.
 We define a daily active user as a user who either created or consumed content in a given 24-hour period on either a free or paid subscription.

-In October 2019, we saw on average more than 5 billion weekly actions in Slack during a typical working week, of which more than 1 billion weekly actions took place in Slack’s mobile app for iOS or Android.
+In October 2019, we saw more than five billion weekly actions in Slack on average during a typical working week, of which more than one billion weekly actions took place in Slack’s mobile app for iOS or Android.
 Actions in Slack mean writing messages, reading messages, uploading or commenting on files, performing searches, interacting with an app or a similar action that indicates active use of Slack.